rbstrachan/japan-travel-docket/information/customs-and-duty.md

 You will be required to complete a written customs declaration on arrival to Japan, regarding your belongings - including both your accompanied and unaccompanied luggage.
 Declaration forms are usually available on the plane, however, they can also be found at the customs office.

 ## Exempt Categories
-Some items and baggage types are considered exempt from customs tax.
+Some items and baggage types are considered exempt from customs restrictions.
 The rules for individual items and quantites differ and can change at any given time.
 Please see the [Japan Customs Procedures for Passenger Clearance - Exemptions](https://www.customs.go.jp/english/summary/passenger.htm) for detailed and up-to-date information.

 ## Prohibited & Restricted Articles
 Certain controlled substances and dangerous articles, such as weapons and explosives are highly restricted and or prohibited.
 Please see the [Japan Customs Procedures for Passenger Clearance - Prohibited & Restricted Articles](https://www.customs.go.jp/english/summary/passenger.htm) for detailed and up-to-date information.